googleapis/repo-automation-bots/packages/auto-label/README.md

 There are 3 types of labels available:
 1. Product labels (enabled by default): Product-specific repos are always labeled with the API label for that product.
 The product can also be auto-detected from the issue/PR title.
-If you do not want an issue to have its api auto-detected by auto-label, simply label the issue with an "api: N/A" label.
+If you do not want an issue to have its api auto-detected by auto-label, label the issue with an "api: N/A" label.

 2. Language labels (enabled by configuration - [see below](#language-label)): PRs are labeled with a relevant language based on code changes.
 Language categorization and labeling by directory paths can be customized.